 - Ensure that you are scheduling your road test when you feel that you have had enough practice.
 If you don’t feel comfortable or confident that you will pass, postpone scheduling your test until you feel that you are ready to take it.

 - Another good strategy to help you before you take your road test is to have a driving instructor run a mock test with you.
 Certified driving instructors know all the tools that you will need to successfully pass your road test.
-Ask them to make note of every incorrect turn you made, every time you did not successfully indicate, every-time you failed to check your blind-spot, every full stop you didn’t complete etc., Most driving courses provided by driving schools often include a package where you can practice for one hour with your instructor on the day of your road test.
+Ask them to make note of every incorrect turn you made, every time you did not successfully indicate, every time you failed to check your blind spot, and every full stop you didn’t complete, etc., Most driving courses provided by driving schools often include a package where you can practice for one hour with your instructor on the day of your road test.
 Take advantage of this package!
 It is a great resource to use.

 - A third strategy to help you before your test is to become familiar with the area where your road test will be.
 More likely than not, your road test will be done on roads near the drive test center location.
 Spend some time familiarizing yourself with the road.
 Pay attention to the speed limit signs, any traffic control signs, and any potential hazards.
-By familiarizing yourself with a potential testing area, this can help ease any anxiety you may feel during your actual road test.
+Familiarizing yourself with a potential testing area can help ease any anxiety you may feel during your actual road test.

 - Ensure that you are well rested and have the adequate amount of energy you will need so that you can remain calm and focused during your test.

-- Before you leave to your testing center, complete a pre-trip/pre-test vehicle inspection.
-Ensure that car horn works properly, ensure that your indicator lights, headlights and taillights work properly, check your tire pressure and be sure that all your fluid levels look good.
+- Before you leave for your testing center, complete a pre-trip/pre-test vehicle inspection.
+Ensure that the car horn works properly, ensure that your indicator lights, headlights, and taillights work properly, check your tire pressure, and be sure that all your fluid levels look good.
 You may need to top up your windshield washer fluid, or your gas tank.

 - On the day of your road test, also be sure that you bring any and all necessary documents that you may need.
-This includes your government issued ID, proof of registration and proof of insurance for the vehicle you are driving and if you require prescription eyeglasses, be sure to bring those lenses with you to wear while you are driving.
+This includes your government-issued ID, proof of registration, and proof of insurance for the vehicle you are driving if you require prescription eyeglasses, be sure to bring those lenses with you to wear while you are driving.

 - Remember: Your road test examiner is a human, just like you are!
 They know that road tests can make even the safest drivers a bit nervous, but also remember they only want to ensure that you can safely and responsibly operate a motorized vehicle.